kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
     // Conditions can be used by interceptors to share additional information about the eviction
+	// See EvictionRequestConditionType for eviction request specific conditions.
     // request.
     // +optional
     // +patchMergeKey=type